mattermost/mattermost/e2e-tests/README.md

 - If you restart the dashboard at any point, you must also restart the server containers, so that it pics up the new IP of the dashboard
 - If you started the dashboard locally in the past, but want to point to another dasbhoard later, you can run `make clean-env-placeholders` to remove references to the local dasbhoard (you'll likely need to restart the server)
 - Variables in your environment (or sourced from `.ci/env`) are accessible by the CI scripts, but are not automatically avilable in the server/cypress/dashboard containers.
 If you need to expose an environment variable inside a container, you must modify the scripts `.ci/server.start.sh` and `.ci/dashboard.start.sh`, which are responsible for writing which those containers' env files (see the `.ci/{server,dashboard}.override.yml` files, to check which env files are used by which containers).
+- Dynamically set variables for the server or cypress are set in `.env.*` files, rather than in docker-compose files, to streamline their management.

 ##### How to control which tests to run